FarHard112/NotesAPI/README.md

 # NotesAPI
 NOTESAPI[but best practice]

-used many best practice techniques
+Used many best practice techniques